Kyle Isbel Preview, Player Props: Royals vs. Athletics

 Kyle Isbel At The Plate

-- Isbel is hitting .242 with 18 doubles, a triple, four home runs and eight walks.
+- Isbel has 18 doubles, a triple, four home runs and nine walks while batting .240.

-- He has hit a long ball in four games this season (6.0%), leaving the park in 1.7% of his trips to the plate.
+- In 5.9% of his games this year, he has hit a long ball, and 1.7% of his trips to the plate.

+- Isbel has driven home a run in 19 games this year (27.9%), including more than one RBI in 4.4% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.